iyowasay/Curved_lane_tracking/README.md

 As for the function `sanity_check()`, few examinations are carried out in this part.
 This ensures that erroneous detections are properly processed and will not affect the overall estimation.

 1. If the distance between right and left lane line is too small or even negative-valued, then go back to sliding window search.
-2. If the radius of curvature is smaller than the minimum or larger than the maximum, this detection is viewed as noisy and thus is discarded.
+2. If the radius of curvature is smaller than a minimum or larger than a maximum, this detection is viewed as noisy and thus is discarded.
+3. Check the smallest horizontal distance between left and right fitting lines, it should be close to the lane width 3.7 meters.
-3. If the change between current and previous detection is large,
+4. If the change of curvature between current and previous detection is large, this might be a wrong detection hence should be discarded.

 #### 6. Radius of curvature and the position of the vehicle with respect to center